Choosing destinations is one of your key decisions. Read about different research you can do to help you make your mind up.

 All study abroad options at the University of Leeds operate on an exchange basis and we receive an incoming exchange student for every Leeds student we send abroad.
 This means that Leeds students can only choose to study abroad at one of our selected partner universities.
 It also means that Leeds students never pay tuition fees to their host institution!

-On your application for a traditional or Horizon study abroad year, you choose up to five host universities, in order of preference.
+On your application for a traditional or Horizon study abroad year, you choose up to seven host universities, in order of preference.
 These choices can include a mixture of departmental, university-wide, and Horizon partner universities.
 Take a look at our partner universities on the Destinations page.

 Decide what is important to you